 - Overall, prepare them for independent living and support them in their search for work experience.

 The Accenture Academy project was created in 2011 as part of the strategic cooperation between the Tereza Maxová Foundation and the Accenture company and is currently being implemented in 15 orphanages in the Czech Republic in cooperation with the Open Future Association.
-Thanks to Accenture, the project has also offered the Jobventura app, a simulation of a job interview that helps to experience a practice this key task and thus increases the chances of success in an actual interview.
+Thanks to Accenture, the project has also offered the Jobventura app, a job interview simulation which helps young people to practice this key task and thus increases the chances of success in an actual interview.

-In a partnership between the Tereza Maxová Foundation and the Centre for Foster Family Care, the project aims only for those interested in adoption or foster care, but also for foster parents who have already adopted a child into their family.
+In a partnership between the Tereza Maxová Foundation and the Centre for Foster Family Care, the project assists not only those interested in adoption or foster care, but also for foster parents who have already adopted a child into their family.
 The main goal of the project is to provide quality information to those interested in pursuing any form of foster family care.

 The Adopce.com project consists of three parts:

-- the website www.adopce.com is a portal containing all important information about foster care,
+- The website www.adopce.com – a portal containing all important information about foster care.

-- the information brochure “Guide to Foster Family Care” walks the applicants clearly and comprehensively through all topics relating to foster care in the Czech Republic; the brochure is downloadable and a printed copy can be ordered free of charge,
+- The information brochure “Guide to Foster Family Care” which walks the applicants clearly and comprehensively through all topics relating to foster care in the Czech Republic; the brochure is downloadable and a printed copy can be ordered free of charge.

 The project created was founded in 2011 under the auspices of Prof. Zdeněk Matějček, PhD, CSc.
 We would like to thank Společně dětem o.p.s., and the Nestlé Czech Republic for their cooperation in previous years.

 Children’s Crisis Centre – Project “The Journey from Hell”